 Advice note: As shown on the following Maven plan “Proposed Land Use Consent Stage 7” (Ref: C160-7, Rev C, dated June 2025)

-Stage 8A: Residential Lots 426 – 428, 456 – 485 and 495, 496, 503, 504 and 511 (including JOAL 3024 and 3025); and Lot 3014 (Roads 2 and 3).

-Advice note: as shown on the following Maven plan “Proposed Land Use Consent Stage 8A” (Ref: C160-1A, Rev D, dated November 2025)

-Stage 8B: Residential Lots 486 – 494, 497 – 502, 505 – 510 and 512 – 518 (including JOAL 3026, 3027 and 3028); Lot 4005 to be vested as Local Purpose – Stormwater Reserve (Stormwater Basin D); Lot 5002 to be vested as Local Purpose – Wastewater Reserve (northern wastewater pump station); and Lot 3015 (Roads 1 and 2).
+Stage 8: Residential Lots 379 - 430 (including JOAL 3026, 3027, 3028, 3029 and 3030); Lot 4005 to be vested as Local Purpose – Stormwater Reserve (Stormwater Basin D); Lot 5002 to be vested as Local Purpose – Wastewater Reserve (northern wastewater pump station); and Lot 3015 (Roads 2 and 3) and Lot 3016 (Road 1)

-Advice note: as shown on the following Maven plan “Proposed Land Use Consent Stage 8B” (Ref: C160-1B, Rev D, dated November 2025)
+Advice note: as shown on the following Maven plan “Proposed Land Use Consent Stage 8A” (Ref: C160-8A and C-160-8B, Rev D, dated November 2025)

 All existing service connections shall be rationalised on site (detailed at engineering design).
 Any private pipes and connections not required by the proposed development shall be appropriately located and disconnected to the satisfaction of the Team Leader – Consents Engineer, or nominee.
 All operations affecting in-service MPDC water, wastewater or stormwater pipelines are to be carried out by MPDC unless specific approval is given as outlined in the Regional Infrastructure Technical Specifications.

 All engineering works and designs shall be in accordance with the Regional Infrastructure Technical Specifications (RITS).